-Appeals may be pursued sequentially at three different levels (Vehicle Code § 40215; Vehicle Code § 40230):
+Appeals may be pursued sequentially at three different levels:

-- (a) Administrative reviews are conducted by the Traffic Bureau who will review written/ documentary data.
-Requests for administrative reviews are available at the front desk or Traffic Bureau of the Mono County Sheriff's Department.
-These requests are informal written statements outlining why the notice of parking violation should be dismissed.
-Copies of documentation relating to the notice of parking violation and the request for dismissal must be mailed to the current mailing address of the processing agency. - (b) If the appellant wishes to pursue the matter beyond administrative review, an administrative hearing may be conducted in person or by written application, at the election of the appellant.
-Independent referees review the existent administrative file, amendments, and/or testimonial material provided by the appellant and may conduct further investigation or follow-up on their own. - (c) If the appellant wishes to pursue the matter beyond an administrative hearing, a Superior Court review may be presented in person by the appellant after an application for review and designated filing fees have been paid to the Superior Court of California.
+- (a) Administrative reviews are conducted by the Field Operations Lieutenant who will review written/documentary data.
+Requests for administrative reviews are informal written statements by the violator outlining why the notice of parking violation should be dismissed.
+Copies of documentation relating to the notice of parking violation and the request for dismissal must be mailed to the current mailing address of the processing agency. - (b) If the violator wishes to pursue the matter beyond administrative review, an administrative hearing may be conducted in person or by written application, at the election of the violator.
+Independent referees review the existent administrative file, amendments, and/or testimonial material provided by the violator and may conduct further investigation or follow-up on their own. - (c) If the violator wishes to pursue the matter beyond an administrative hearing, a Superior Court review may be presented in person by the violator after an application for review and designated filing fees have been paid to The Superior Court of California.